joenzkc/j-urls-frontend/README.md

 # Welcome

 This app was created for GDS DCUBE Technical assessment.
-The website can be accessed (here)[jurl.joenz.kim], and the backend repo can be found (here)[https://github.com/joenzkc/j-urls-backend]
+The website can be accessed (here)[jurl.joenz.kim], and the backend repo can be found [here](https://github.com/joenzkc/j-urls-backend)

 ## A short note

 Thank you for taking a look at my assignment!
-Before doing this assessment, I actually did the technical assessment for ACE, which can be found at (here)[survey.joenz.kim].
+Before doing this assessment, I actually did the technical assessment for ACE, which can be found at [here](survey.joenz.kim).
 While doing that technical assessment, I think I learned a lot about frontend development and I tried my best to apply whatever I learned here to make my page more mobile responsive (the other website is not really very mobile response).

 Thanks for taking a look!